A Columbia Teachers College Study Explores Who is Taking MOOCs and Why

 Methodology and Respondent Profile

 This CBCSE study, led by Fiona Hollands and Aasiya Kazi, began in 2017 by gathering information on learner’s earnings, education levels, and career status through a voluntary online survey.
-In the end, the researchers received 3,086 survey responses from learners in six Coursera Specializations (43% of the respondents) and four edX MicroMasters (57% of the respondents) offered by public and private universities in the United States between February 2017 and August 2018.
-The Specializations were in business and finance topics and the MicroMasters were in social science, computer science, business and management topics.
+In the end, the researchers received over 3,0o0 responses from students enrolled in six Coursera Specializations and four edX MicroMasters offered by public and private universities in the United States between February 2017 and August 2018.
+The Specializations includes those in business, as well as several MicroMasters areas.

-In addition, as reported in Benefits and Costs of MOOC-Based Alternative Credentials, across all programs, 49% of the learners were male, 49% were female, and 1% identified as neither male nor female and the average age of respondents was 35.
-In terms of racial background, 14% of the learners were Hispanic, and almost two-thirds were White or Asian.
-However, 18% of the survey respondents also did not respond to the race question on the survey or choose “Other” as their response.
+In addition, as reported in Benefits and Costs of MOOC-Based Alternative Credentials, across all programs, 49% of the learners were male, 49% were female, and 1% identified as neither.
+In terms of racial background, 14% of the learners identified as Hispanic and another two-thirds identified as White or Asian.
+In total, 18% of the survey respondents did not respond to the race question at all.

 It is also important to note that the respondents were from around the world.
 Across the 10 programs surveyed, respondents lived in 154 different countries.
 The largest concentration of respondents were from the United States (25%), but Indian respondents accounted for 12% and respondents from Brazil, Nigeria, and Canada were also well represented 3% per country.